15 Toothache Home Remedies – #5 Will Surprise You

 Toothache Remedy: Hydrogen Peroxide

-To help kill bacteria and ease the discomfort a little, rinse your mouth with 3% hydrogen peroxide solution.
+To help kill bacteria and ease the discomfort a little, use hydrogen peroxide rinse which contains 3% hydrogen peroxide.
 Although, this does not provide permanent relief if the toothache is accompanied by fever and an unpleasant taste in the mouth (both are signs of infection).
 Like all toothache remedies that we recommend, this is only an interim measure until you visit the dentist and treat the infection.
 A solution of hydrogen peroxide is only used for rinsing.
 Spit out, then rinse several times with clean.

 You will be amazed by these surprising uses of hydrogen peroxide.